MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Chameleon and Vainshtein screened theories

+Currently, the most stringent upper and lower bounds are of the order $|Y_1| < 10^{-2} - 10^{-1}$ and come from astrophysical probes (\citealt{Sakstein:2013pda,Sakstein:2015aac,Sakstein:2015zoa, Jain:2015edg,Babichev:2016jom,Dima:2017pwp,Saltas:2018mxc,Sakstein:2018fwz,Creminelli:2018xsv,Babichev:2018rfj,Ishak:2018his,Saltas:2019ius, Crisostomi:2019yfo}), while, on cosmological scales, constraints on $Y_1$ obtained with galaxy clusters are only of order unity (e.g. \citealt{Sakstein:2016ggl}).
+Note that the analyses on small and large scales are based on totally different physics, thus offer two independent and complementary ways to test the universality of the coupling constant in these models.\\

-A fundamental difference between the two previous theories is that, whereas conformally-coupled theories such as $f(R)$ leave lensing unaffected, this is not any more true within beyond Horndeski and DHOST theories.
+A fundamental difference between the two previous theories is that, whereas conformally-coupled theories such as $f(\mathcal{R})$ leave lensing unaffected, this is no longer true within beyond Horndeski and DHOST theories.
 In the latter case, the relativistic potential $\Psi$ is also modified explicitly as

+where $Y_2$ is a dimensionless coupling constant.
+As we did for Eq. \eqref{Poisson-BH}, we can rewrite Eq. \eqref{ippo-BH-Psi} highlighting the modified gravity contribution in the following way: